All best sellers

 To add texture and depth, you can create waves or ripples in the UV gel using a small brush or toothpick.
 You can also add other materials, such as cotton or tissue paper, to create the appearance of splashes or foam.

-Once the UV gel has completely cured, you can further enhance it by painting the surface with transparent or translucent colors.
-This can help create the appearance of water that has different colors or depths.
+Once the UV gel has fully cured, you can enhance it by painting the surface with transparent or translucent colors.
+This can help create the sense of depth and transparency that can be seen in a real sea as you dive into its depths.

 It's important to first determine the desired effect and plan out how the product will be applied.
 For example, a clear gel may be applied using a brush or spatula to create a still water effect, while gels may be applied using a fine-tip applicator to create the appearance of rain or dew.

 Regardless of the technique or materials used, creating realistic effects in modeling and dioramas requires careful planning and attention to detail.
-Factors such as lighting, positioning, and scale can all have a significant impact on the final result, and it's important to experiment with different techniques and materials to find the most effective approach for every unique project may vary.
+Factors such as lighting, positioning, and scale can all have a significant impact on the final result, and it's important to experiment with different techniques and materials to find the most effective approach for every unique project.